Richard Gadd

-Richard Gadd (born 11 May 1989) is a Scottish actor, comedian, and writer, best known for creating and starring in the 2024 Netflix drama series Baby Reindeer, which was based on his one-man dark comedy show of the same name.
+Richard Gadd (born 11 May 1989) is a Scottish actor, comedian, and writer, best known for creating and starring in the 2024 Netflix drama series Baby Reindeer, which was based on his eponymous one-man dark comedy show.
 Gadd won three Primetime Emmy Awards for writing, producing, and acting in the series.
 Gadd also won a Peabody Award for the series.

 Early life and education

 Richard Gadd was born and brought up in the village of Wormit, in the Fife area of Scotland.
-Gadd has described himself as a "middle-class guy from Fife", and being "from a remote part of Scotland”, although Wormit is actually across the river from the central Scottish city of Dundee.
-Gadd's father is microbiologist and mycologist Geoffrey Michael Gadd, currently professor at the University of Dundee.
+Gadd has described himself as a "middle-class guy from Fife" and "from a remote part of Scotland”.
+His father is microbiologist and mycologist Geoffrey Michael Gadd, who is a professor at the University of Dundee.

 Gadd went to school at Madras College in nearby St Andrews.
-During his time at Madras College, he took on the lead role in the production of Macbeth, where he was praised for his “wonderfully physical” performance.
+There, he had the lead role in a production of Macbeth and was praised for his “wonderfully physical” performance.
 Gadd then studied English literature and theatre studies at the University of Glasgow, graduating in 2011.